sharispe/sm-tools-evaluation/README.md

 We found that FSS, GOSim and GOSemSim perform treatments which are not in accordance with the original definition of Information Content based measures.
 Indeed, IC-based measures clearly rely on the taxonomic graph in order to be computed.
 The taxonomic graph is the subgraph of the ontology which only contains isa relationships (rdfs:subClassOf).
-This graph is considered to compute the ancestors of a terms and is therefore important to compute the Most Informative Common Ancestor (or Disjoint Common Ancestors) in Information Content based measures.
+This graph is considered to compute the ancestors of a term and is therefore important to compute the Most Informative Common Ancestor (or Disjoint Common Ancestors) in Information Content based measures.
 FastSemSim, GOSim and GOSemSim consider other relationships than taxonomic ones to compute the ancestors, which explains the variation obtained.
 They also consider part-of relationships (or even regulates in FSS) to define ancestors.
 To ensure that the poor correlations were due to this difference, we built a modified version the FastSemSim library (see build 0.7.1.1 in `/resources/tools`).
 This version can be used to compute the similarities using FSS source code and only considering `is-a` relationships when ancestors are computed.
-Considering this modification we obtained the expected corelation between FastSemSim and the SML (0.99).
+Considering this modification we obtained the expected correlation between FastSemSim and the SML (0.99).

-> Most of result variations can be explained by differences between the various interpretations and implementations of measures proposed by the libraries.
+> Most result variations can be explained by differences between the various interpretations and implementations of measures proposed by the libraries.

 ###### Observations

 * Comparing random pairs of terms, FastSemSim produces a large number of values set to None, which cannot be exploited by other algorithms.
 This is not an error as it is due to the way FastSemSim computes Resnik Information Content.
-Remind that IC(term1) = -log(p(term1)) with p(term1) the probability term1 is used in the annotation repository.
+Remember that IC(term1) = -log(p(term1)) with p(term1) the probability term1 is used in the annotation repository.
-Considering that some terms (e.g. terminal terms) are not used in the repository, the probability they occur is nil and their IC is set to infinity.
+Considering that some terms (e.g. terminal terms) are not used in the repository, the probability that they occur is nil and their IC is set to infinity.
-By applying a strict implementation, FastSemSim refuses to process those pairs and is therefore limiting to compute pairwise similarity measures (not that the IC cannot be changed).
+By applying a strict implementation, FastSemSim refuses to process those pairs and is therefore limited to computing pairwise similarity measures (not that the IC cannot be changed).
-Refers to the class TermSemSim method int_validate_single_term of the module TermSemSim  (if self.util.IC[term] == None: return None).
+Refer to the class TermSemSim method int_validate_single_term of the module TermSemSim  (if self.util.IC[term] == None: return None).
 However, this is not a problem for Gene to Gene comparisons as all pairwise computations involve terms which have been used by at least one gene.

 * Due to their performance GOSim and GOSemSim have been excluded from the large tests